Politics of Intermedial Modernisms

 Secure checkout Fast Shipping Easy returns

-Sarah Jensen is Assistant Professor of Media Studies in the Department of Arts, Culture and Media at the University of Toronto Scarborough, Canada.
+Sarah Jensen is an Assistant Professor of Media Studies in the Department of Arts, Culture and Media at the University of Toronto Scarborough, Canada.

 Elicia Clements is a cross-appointed Associate Professor of the Departments of English and Humanities and Chair of the Department of Humanities at York University, Canada.